SoftwareGuy/ENet-CSharp/README.md

 `Packet.SetFreeCallback(PacketFreeCallback callback)` set callback to notify the programmer when an appropriate packet is being destroyed.
 Pointer `IntPtr` to a callback can be used instead of a reference to a delegate.

 `Packet.Create(byte[] data, int offset, int length, PacketFlags flags)` creates a packet that may be sent to a peer.
-The offset, length and packet flags parameters are optional.
-Multiple flags can be specified at once.
+The offset parameter indicates the starting point of data in an array, the length is the ending point of data in an array.
+All parameters are optional.
+Multiple packet flags can be specified at once.
 Pointer `IntPtr` to a native buffer can be used instead of a reference to a byte array.

 `Packet.CopyTo(byte[] destination)` copies payload from the packet to the destination array.